RN-MSN Nursing Program

 |MATH 110||Probability and Statistics* (take before Research)||4|

-Goal of Master’s Program
+The goal of Master’s Program

 The goal of the master’s program is to prepare skilled, competent nurses who will pursue excellence and professional growth through lifelong learning; lead change to improve quality outcomes and safety of healthcare delivery systems; design innovative, evidence-based nursing practices; and serve as collaborative partners of the health care team in an advanced specialty nursing practice.